External ID Integration

 Flow B β Full exampleβ

-This example sends financial intake, generates a plan, and starts a chat β all without ever calling POST /v1/users:
+This example sends financial intake, scores personality, generates a plan, and starts a chat β all without ever calling POST /v1/users:

 - curl